pylenin/purple-blue/content/posts/8-skills-to-become-a-data-engineer.md

     Now if you don't already have a choice for a programming language, you need to consider certain points before picking one.
 Ideally for a Data Engineering position, you would be working with various kinds of file formats like csv, excel, google sheets, xml, json, pickle files and a lot more.
 You would also want to fetch data from various APIs, scrape web pages and use the data for your analysis.

     My recommendation for you would be to choose **Python**.
-Python has a lot of standard and third party librarires that can help you in playing with data from various sources and automate a lot of the trivial stuff.
+Python has a lot of standard and third party libraries that can help you in playing with data from various sources and automate a lot of the trivial stuff.

     Also vacancies wise, Python is in heavy demand among companies and you have a good chance of pursuing a successful career in this field.